Insurance

 3. Validation check

 For example, a rule stating, “driver must be at least 18 years old” or “total insured value must not exceed 1 million USD” ensures clean, validated input.
+Business rules can also validate other types of data columns or fields, depending on the application's requirements.

 4. Premium modulation